• Skip to main content

 Easy Chicken and Spinach Skillet Pasta

 Easy Chicken and Spinach Skillet Pasta is a one-pot meal that will leave you wanting seconds & thirds.
-It is the perfect healthy and easy weeknight meal.
+It is the perfect easy weeknight meal.

 Ok, this recipe is finally here!
 If you follow me on Insta then you have seen me make this Easy Chicken and Spinach Skillet Pasta with Banza Pasta SO MANY times since the beginning of the year.
 It has been highly requested and here you have it!